-- The FCMEN (CONFIG2<0>) bit is set, the device is running from the primary oscillator, and the primary oscillator fails.
-The clock source will be 31.25 kHz INTRC. - The FCMEN bit is set, the device is running from the T1OSC and T1OSC fails.
-The clock source will be 31.25 kHz INTRC. - Following a wake-up due to a RESET or a POR, when the device is configured for Two-Speed Start-up mode, switching will occur between the INTRC and the system clock defined by the Fosc<2:0> bits. - A wake-up from SLEEP occurs due to interrupt or WDT wake-up and Two-Speed Start-up is enabled.
-If the primary clock is XT, HS, or LP, the clock will switch between the INTRC and the primary system clock after 1024 clocks (OST) and 8 clocks of the primary oscillator.
-This is conditional upon the SCS bits being set equal to '00'. - SCS bits are modified from their original value. - · IRCF bits are modified from their original value.
+- The FCMEN (CONFIG2<0>) bit is set, the device is running from the primary oscillator and the primary oscillator fails.
+The clock source will be the internal RC oscillator. - The FCMEN bit is set, the device is running from the T1OSC and T1OSC fails.
+The clock source will be the internal RC oscillator. - Following a wake-up due to a Reset or a POR, when the device is configured for Two-Speed Start-up mode, switching will occur between the INTRC and the system clock defined by the FOSC<2:0> bits. - A wake-up from Sleep occurs due to an interrupt or WDT wake-up and Two-Speed Start-up is enabled.
+If the primary clock is XT, HS or LP, the clock will switch between the INTRC and the primary system clock after 1024 clocks (OST) and 8 clocks of the primary oscillator.
+This is conditional upon the SCS bits being set equal to '00'. - SCS bits are modified from their original value. - IRCF bits are modified from their original value.

-Because the SCS bits are cleared on any RESET, no clock switching will occur on a RESET unless the Two-Speed Start-up is enabled and the primary clock is XT, HS, or LP.
+Because the SCS bits are cleared on any Reset, no clock switching will occur on a Reset unless the Two-Speed Start-up is enabled and the primary clock is XT, HS or LP.
 The device will wait for the primary clock to become stable before execution begins (Two-Speed Start-up disabled).